Use websocketsEstimated reading time: 1 minute

 demo.localin your local hosts (i.e.

 /etc/hosts) file.
-This uses the browser for websocket communication so you will need to have an entry or use a routable domain.
+This uses the browser for websocket communication, so you must have an entry or use a routable domain.

-Interlock will detect once the service is available and publish it.
-Once the tasks are running
+Interlock detects when the service is available and publishes it.
+Once tasks are running

-and the proxy service has been updated the application should be available via
+and the proxy service is updated, the application should be available via

-two instances of your browser and you should see text on both instances as you type.
+two instances of your browser and text should be displayed on both instances as you type.